 The soil of the experimental site was well drained and medium high.
-The physical and chemical properties of soil of the experimental site was examined prior to experimentation from 0-15 cm depth.
 The soil was clay loam in texture and having soil pH varied from 5.41-5.63.
 Organic matter content was very low (0.83%).
 The physical composition such as sand silt and clay content were 40%, 40% and 20%, respectively.
-The chemical properties of soil of experimental field have been presented in Table 1 and Table 2.
+The physical and chemical properties of soil of experimental field have been presented in Table 1 and Table 2 respectively.

-Physical composition Percentage composition (Air dry basis) Methods adopted.
+Physical composition Percentage composition Methods adopted.

+(Air dry basis)

 Sand coarse sand 51.3

 Fine sand 30.2 Bouyoucos hydrometer

 Silt 8.1 method

 Clay 10.3 method

 Texture class Sandy loam

 Table 1.
-Physical composition of the soil (0-15 cm)
+Physical composition of the soil